cristal-ise/cristal-ise/docs/DSL-Schema.md

+# Schema
+Defines the XML Schema which is stored in description item of type `Schema`.
+In priciple it is equivalent of an xsd file.

 Creating an XSD with few fields (elements) is relatively easy but as number or the complexity of elements grows the readability of the XSD becoming a problem.
-Also the The CRISTAL-iSE DSL based on Groovy scripting is used to address this challenge.
+The CRISTAL-iSE DSL based on Groovy scripting and Excel was developed to address this challenge.

-**Comprehensive Example: Funtional specs**
+**Comprehensive Example: Structural and Funtional elements**
 ```groovy
 Schema('test', 'Employee', 0) {
   struct(name: 'Employee', documentation: 'Employee data', useSequence: true) {